 There may be others who directly seek to bypass the terms of the GPL.
 They ignore the fact that the people involved in the development of OpenFOAM, do so on the understanding that their work is released free and open source under the GPL.
 It is their work and they make a conscious decision to release it for free.
 No-one else has that right, and no-one else has the right to use that software other than under the terms of the GPL — which ensures freedom for all.

 Our belief in free, open source software goes beyond our promise to the OpenFOAM users.
 Primarily, we think people should have a right to modify and redistribute software they use and that they should have a guarantee that they will be able to use it indefinitely; free, open source software, gives them this.
-We believe in open file formats; we oppose software patents; and, we do not work on operating systems, such as Windows, Mac OSX and iOS, that limit people’s freedom to use computers and software the way they want to.
+We believe in open file formats; we oppose software patents; and, we do not work on operating systems that limit people’s freedom to use computers and software the way they want to.

 So, to avoid any doubt: OpenCFD will always release OpenFOAM as free, open source software under the GPL or one of its derivatives, such as the Affero GPL.
 It will never be released under weaker licences that allow exploitation by producers of non-free software, such as the Lesser GPL which the Free Software Foundation does not generally recommend.
 As they put it, the producers of non-free software “will try to convince authors not to contribute libraries to the GPL-covered collection… promising ‘more users for this library’.”
 They conclude by saying: “We free software developers should support one another.
 By releasing libraries that are limited to free software only, we can help each other’s free software packages outdo the proprietary alternatives.
 The whole free software movement will have more popularity, because free software as a whole will stack up better against the competition.”